 An important priority of the PLAN: Dudley Square initiative is that parcels be developed in a manner that supports the economic growth of the district and provides opportunities for area residents to participate in those expanding sectors of Boston's economy.
-Development teams submitting proposals are to describe how the proposed uses will generate new employment prospects in such areas of interest as education, health, finance and the sciences.
-Similarly respondents are to describe their experience in and capacity to attract new local employment opportunities through the uses proposed.
+Development teams submitting proposals are to describe how the proposed uses should consider including uses that will generate new employment prospects in such areas of interest as education, health, finance and the sciences.
+Similarly respondents are to describe their experience should have proven experience in and capacity for to attracting such new local employment opportunities through the uses proposed.

-Implicit in the priority for economic development is the desire that wages associated with both construction and permanent jobs for projects being proposed for these parcels be appropriate for their associated categories and provide for enhanced quality of life and the prospect of economic mobility.
+Implicit in the priority for economic development is the desire that wages associated with both construction and permanent jobs for projects being proposed for these parcels be appropriate for their associated categories and provide for good_enhanced quality of life and the prospect of economic mobility.